User Authentication: Everything You Need to Know

 Password-less User Authentication

 In layman's language, password-less user authentication methods consist of authentication techniques that do not require a password to perform a successful login.
-With increasing internet use, password-less user auth methods have become incredibly popular and successful.
-There are various types of such login methods; however, the most common password-less user auth techniques are biometrics and email authentication.
+With increasing internet use, password-less user authentication methods have become incredibly popular and successful.
+There are growing numbers of such types of such login methods; however, the most common password-less user auth techniques are biometrics, email authentication, MFA and Adaptive Authentication. .

 Biometrics

 Biometrics includes all the biological characteristics that can verify your identity.
-Hence, biometric authentication includes methods like fingerprint recognition, iris scanning, and facial recognition.
+This includes methods like fingerprint recognition, iris scanning, and facial recognition.
 These biometrics are considered inheritance authentication factors and are among the most secure options of all user authentication methods.

 Your website's user interaction and user experience are the most important thing as a business owner.
 When you provide your user the facility of simply logging in by using their fingerprint, you take away all the hectic procedures of remembering, maintaining, and entering a password.
-It is also the most secure and trusted as every user has unique biometrics, and it is a tough job to forge someone's biometrics.
+It is also the most secure and trusted as every user has unique biometrics, and it is a tough job, worthy of the movies, to forge someone's biometrics.

 Email authentication